luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/03/05-synthmorphs.md

 ### Golem Variant

-For those who need to have no choice to sleeve into a synth, but who want to appear biomorph, the golem is a solid choice.
+For those who need to sleeve into a synth, but who want to appear biomorph, the golem is a solid choice.

 <blockquote class="indent stat-list">